El Molinón: History

 On 28 June 1995, Real Sporting beat the record attendance for the club at El Molinón, with 42,000 people at the relegation playoffs against Lleida.

 During 1997–98, El Molinón prepared to adapt to the new UEFA and FIFA security legislation: all people must be seated and the fences must be removed.
 The stadium's capacity was reduced from 42,000 to 25,885.
 However, plans were put forward for the stadium to be renovated and expanded.
 After the expansion between 2009 and 2011, El Molinón's capacity again grew to 29,029 seats.

 On 28 February 2018, just one day after the death of Real Sporting's all-time top scorer Quini, the City Council of Gijón agreed unanimously to rename the stadium as Estadio El Molinón-Enrique Castro "Quini" in his memory.
 Three months later, after a popular initiative, the gate 1 of the stadium was renamed as former goalkeeper Jesús Castro, brother of Quini.

 On 8 January 2019, El Molinón used for the first time the video assistant referee at the Copa del Rey round of 16 match against Valencia.
 However, as in that season it was only used in La Liga, the stadium would not have again the VAR until the 2019–20 season.

 The stadium hosted its first women's football match ever on 21 April 2019.
 9,700 spectators attended the local derby between Real Sporting and Gijón FF.

+It hosted matches for the 1982 FIFA World Cup and is one of the potential host cities for the 2030 FIFA World Cup which Spain will co-host along with Morocco and Portugal.